AhmedSayedSaid/Advanced-Multi-Pump-Control-System/README.md

 Accessibility is further enhanced through a bar-code scanning feature, allowing quick and easy connection to the system.
 The system archives a detailed history of alarms, facilitating effective troubleshooting and maintenance.
 Additionally, a dedicated monitoring panel is available for each pump, displaying vital data such as current speed, actual pressure, and target set points through interactive graphs and visualizations.

-## Purpose

-The primary purpose of this documentation is to provide an exhaustive and comprehensive understanding of the Advanced Multi-Pump Control System.
-It is designed to detail the system's design, functionalities, operational procedures, and the underlying code modules.
-The document serves as an all-encompassing guide, covering both the theoretical underpinnings and practical implementations of the system, from its architectural composition to the intricate details of its software modules and control mechanisms.

-## Scope

-This documentation includes:

-- System Architecture and Code Modules
-- Operational Functionality
-- User Interaction and Control

 ## High-Level System Diagram and Description of System Components and Their Interactions